 Simply put, organizations that excel at content marketing attract more visitors to their sites.
 According to Aberdeen Strategy & Research, leaders in content marketing see almost eight times more year-on-year growth in unique traffic than content marketing followers.

 However, this isn’t just about making the graphs on your analytics dashboards look more impressive.
-Traffic isn’t a goal in itself, but it does help you drive leads through onsite elements like contact forms and chat bots.
+Traffic isn’t a goal in itself, but it does help you drive sales leads through onsite elements like contact forms and chat bots.